 - Be opinionated.
 Don’t hold back your thoughts and opinions.
 Let’s take the opportunity to throw out some crazy ideas every once and a while and see where the cards fall.
 Who knows?

 - Don’t advertise.
 We encourage posting links to other web sites to illustrate a point or add to the body of knowledge to further the discussion.
-We don’t encourage posting links that basically serve as advertisements.
+We don’t encourage posting links that serve as advertisements.

 - You may only write comments in Russian.
 Okay, so that’s not really a rule, but you’d be amazed at how many people actually do!
 We get a lot of spam that comes through the comments.
 Luckily, we have some new-fangled anti-spam software that weeds through most of it.
 That said, it sometimes goes a little too far and pulls a real comment out.
 We try to catch them, but, really, it’s an uphill battle.
 If you posted a comment and it doesn’t appear online in a day or two, try posting again or send us an e.mail.

 So that’s pretty much it.
 We don’t want to meddle with the comments, and you don’t want us to either.
+But if you violate these policies, your comment will disappear.